1587/speaking-exam/00-part5.md

 My answer:

 ```
-it seems to me that it is more important to hire a employee with a lot of relevant work experience.
+I think， have a lot of relevant work experience is more important when hire a employee.

 That's because in many fields, experience is more important than education,
-i think education just gives you general knowledge about certain things,
+I think education just gives you general knowledge about certain things,
 but work experience means you know how to manage the specific things in your industry.

 for example,if you are in the position of dealing with customer complains,
 you can't learn through a textbook.
-but when you get practical experience handing real complaints,
+but when you get practical experience handing real complains,
-then you learn how to deal with customers more efficiently.
+then you learn how to deal with customer complains more efficiently.

-that's why i think relevant work experience is more essential when hiring employees.
+that's why i think relevant work experience is more important when hiring employees.

 ```

-### 8.5	part5（11）(60)
+### 8.5	part5（11）(60) 定稿同2
 作为一个团队的leader 高效沟通是不是最重要的？为什么/为什么不？举证或者举例

 ```
-yes ,i think good communication is the most important.
+Yes , I think communicate well is the most important.
-I have some reasons as follows:
+there are some reasons as follows:

-Firstly, good communication enable us to express our views clearly,
+First, colleague communicate well enable us to express our views clearly,
-(and share our true thoughts with our colleagues. )
+and share our true thoughts with our colleagues.
-we can find out the root cause of the problem( through communication).
+we can find out the root cause of the problem through communication.

-Secondly, good communication enable us to think about other people's points of view,
+Second, from communication we can get other people's opinions,
-we can find our misstakes, which could be a risk of our project.
+and find our misstakes of our tasks, which could be a risk of our project.
-(it is very important for our work. )

-thirdly, good communication can make team members feel better,
+Third, communicate well can make team members feel better,
-which can makes our work efficiently. (and everyone will be happy.
+which can makes our work efficiently.
+Team is more likely to succeed.
-We don't blame each other, we don't fight.)
-Teams are more likely to succeed.

-The above reasons are why I think colleague communicate well is the most important.
+That's why I think  communicate well is the most important.
 ```

-### 6.5	part5（11）(60)
+### 6.5	part5（11）(60) 定稿
 现在的人和将来的人会比较健康，为什么？

 My answer: